-This project plans, designs, and constructs new infrastructure, proposed in the District's 2012 Water Supply Master Plan, to accomplish the following objectives:
+This project plans, designs, and constructs new infrastructure, proposed in the District's 2012 Water Supply Master Plan, using a P3 delivery method, to accomplish the following objectives:

 - Expand the District's long-term water supply portfolio. - Ensure a drought-proof and reliable water supply for Silicon Valley.